 3 Turn on all devices in your SCSI chain.
+Then turn on your computer.

-Important Always turn on all external SCSI devices connected to your Power Macintosh before turning on the computer itself.
+Important Always turn on all external SCSI devices connected to your Macintosh before turning on the computer itself.
 Otherwise, your computer won't recognize that the SCSI devices are connected to it and your computer may not be able to start up.

 4 Install any necessary device drivers (software that makes a device work with your computer).
 Drivers needed for a SCSI device usually come on a floppy disk with the device.
 (If no drivers come with the device, contact the device's manufacturer.)

-Important Some older SCSI devices may require updated drivers to work with your computer.
-Contact the device's manufacturer for information on obtaining driver software.
+Some older SCSI devices may require updated drivers to work with your computer.

-If you experience problems after connecting a SCSI device, see the troubleshooting information in the Mac OS Info Center and the Emergency Handbook for possible solutions.
+Note: If you experience problems after connecting a SCSI device, see the troubleshooting information in the Mac OS Info Center and the Emergency Handbook for possible solutions.